Gabriela Medina-Toledo as Nina in THINGS THAT ARE ROUND, Boston University, 2022.

 Scholarly articles about her plays have been published in Comedia Performance: A Journal of the Association for Hispanic Classical Theater (Sofonisba) and in Borrowers and Lenders: The Journal of Shakespeare and Appropriation (Lucrece and the Two Janes).

-Interviews with Callie appear in American Theatre Magazine as well as in a book on teaching due from Bloomsbury Publishing in March 2027.
+Interviews with Callie appear in American Theatre Magazine as well as in Thriving as an Adjunct: Keys to Success for Part-time Faculty, due from Bloomsbury Publishing in March 2027.
 She has written short nonfiction for NPR and The Dramatist, and her work has been anthologized by Tripwire Harlot, The Kilroys, and Theatre Communications Group.
-She has also been interviewed on several podcasts, including The Subtext, Moment to Moment, The Family Room, and Play4Keeps.
+She has also been interviewed on several podcasts, including American Theatre’s “The Subtext,” Halcyon Theatre’s “Moment to Moment,” “The Family Room,” and Ashland New Play Festival’s “Play4Keeps.”

 She teaches Playwriting and Literature at Middlebury College.
 She has also taught or guest lectured at King’s College London Shakespeare Centre, the ACS International School in London, Woolly Mammoth Theatre, Bates College, Colby College, Bowdoin College, National Conservatory of Dramatic Arts, Maryland Shakespeare Festival, Maine College of Art, Maine Playwrights Festival, and elsewhere.
 Many of her students enjoy success in the fields of film, television, and playwriting.